opengovern/automation/eks/README.md

-# SOP: Deploying OpenGovernance on AWS using Terraform and Helm
+# SOP: Deploying OpenGovernance on AWS with HTTPS Using Terraform and Helm

-This Standard Operating Procedure (SOP) provides detailed instructions for deploying the OpenGovernance platform on AWS using Terraform for infrastructure provisioning and Helm for application deployment.
-The steps include cloning the Terraform configuration from GitHub, configuring variables, deploying the infrastructure, accessing the Kubernetes cluster using `kubectl`, and installing the OpenGovernance application via Helm.
+This Standard Operating Procedure (SOP) provides step-by-step instructions to deploy the OpenGovernance platform on AWS.
+The deployment utilizes Terraform for infrastructure provisioning and Helm for application deployment.
+Additionally, it covers setting up an Application Load Balancer (ALB) with HTTPS using AWS Certificate Manager (ACM), configuring Kubernetes Ingress via `kubectl`, and updating DNS records.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following installed and configured on your machine:
+Ensure the following tools and configurations are in place before proceeding:

-- **Git**: For cloning the repository.
+- **Git**: For cloning repositories.
-- **Terraform**: For deploying infrastructure as code.
+- **Terraform**: For Infrastructure as Code (IaC) deployments.
-- **AWS CLI**: For AWS interactions and configuring `kubectl`.
+- **AWS CLI**: For interacting with AWS services.
-- **kubectl**: For managing the Kubernetes cluster.
+- **kubectl**: For managing Kubernetes clusters.
-- **Helm**: For deploying applications on Kubernetes.
+- **Helm**: For deploying Kubernetes applications.
-- **AWS Credentials**: Configured with sufficient permissions to create the necessary resources.
+- **AWS Account**: With permissions to create necessary resources.
+- **Domain Name**: Owned and managed via a DNS provider.
+- **AWS Credentials**: Configured with sufficient permissions.

 ---

 ## Overview

-The deployment process involves the following major steps:
+The deployment process includes:

-1. **Clone the Terraform Repository**: Get the infrastructure code.
+1. **Cloning the Terraform Repository**
-2. **Configure Variables**: Customize your deployment settings.
+2. **Configuring Variables**
-3. **Deploy Infrastructure with Terraform**: Provision AWS resources.
+3. **Deploying Infrastructure with Terraform**
-4. **Configure kubectl Access**: Access your Kubernetes cluster.
-5. **Install OpenGovernance Application**: Deploy the app using Helm.
-6. **Access OpenGovernance**: Verify the deployment.
+4. **Configuring `kubectl` Access**
+5. **Obtaining an ACM Certificate**
+6. **Setting Environment Variables**
+7. **Installing OpenGovernance via Helm**
+8. **Configuring Kubernetes Ingress with HTTPS**
+9. **Creating DNS CNAME Record**
+10. **Accessing OpenGovernance**

 ---